Spring23-CS5008-BOS-Lionelle/lab-dfs-bfs-practice/README.md

 ## Code Walkthrough
-With your partner, have one of you walk through the code in [tree.c](tree.c).
+With your partner, have one of you walk through the code in [tree.h](tree.h) & [tree.c](tree.c).
 You should be able to answer the following questions:

 * What is the purpose of the struct?
 * What is the difference between addNode and addNodeBreadthFirst?